ubernostrum/webcolors/docs/contents.rst

 .. data:: HTML4_HEX_TO_NAMES

-   A dictionary whose keys are the normalized hexadecimal values of the sixteen named HTML 4 colors, and whose values are the corresponding normalized names.
+   A :class:`dict` whose keys are the normalized hexadecimal values of the sixteen named HTML 4 colors, and whose values are the corresponding normalized names.